 Your Gumroad account is from where you download updated files too.
 When we release an update, we send a message to our subscribers to tell you that updated files are available.
 The update messages go to the email address for your account, so if you don’t give us a valid email address, we won’t be able to tell you when updates are available.
 Log into your Gumroad account and using the link in the message or your original receipt and you can download the files.

 We can’t bundle books on Kindle, so the two volumes are available separately.

 Some people like to read the PDF version on Kindle (instructions here) or you can convert the EPUB version to MOBI format and load it on a Kindle.

 We struggle with Amazon every time we release an update.
 The Kindle publishing model is built for novels, which hardly ever change, and doesn’t do well with large technical books that might have 20-50 separate changes in an update.
 We have to convince the Kindle team to notify purchasers that new content is available.
 Sometimes they accept that they should do this, sometimes they don’t.

-The older (fourth edition) book is still available on Amazon.
+The older (fifth edition) book is still available on Amazon.
 We have left it there to allow subscribers to that edition to update their copy.
 Some people still buy the fourth edition, even if we have clearly marked it as an old book!